 South Luangwa National Park, Mfuwe: Lodges

-Mfuwe is home to the flagship properties of both Norman Carr and Robin Pope Safaris.
-Carr's Kapani lodge and Pope's Nkwali are both great value lodges, quite similar in style, that are both well-respected for their quality of guiding and general high levels of service.
-If pushed, we slightly prefer Kapani.
+Mfuwe is home to the flagship properties of both Time and Tide Safaris (Norman Carr) and Robin Pope Safaris.
+Time and Tides Nsolo and Pope's Nkwali are both great value lodges, quite similar in style, that are both well-respected for their quality of guiding and general high levels of service.
+If pushed, we slightly prefer Nsolo.

-Nearby is the most impressive lodge in the area, Norman Carr Safaris' new Chinzombo.
+Nearby is the most impressive lodge in the area, Time and Tides Chinzombo.
 Chinzombo sets a whole new standard of service and accommodation for the valley, and we absolutely love it.

 Our vote for best private house goes to the famous Luangwa Safari House - a four-roomed house that is utterly beautiful and our number one choice in the whole country for small groups.
 Robin's House, also run by Robin Pope, is a similar private house, however as it is less attractive and shares its pool with Nkwali Lodge, it is not in the same league as Luangwa Safari House.